eshivakant/mdc/README.md

 Prerequisite:
 > See previous step

-On windows command prompt execute the following:
+On windows command prompt do the following:
-> run mdc/BuildAndStartAll.cmd script to restore nugets, build all projects and start them from single file
+> run BuildAndStartAll.cmd script from root folder to restore nugets, build all projects and start them from single file

-todo: Fix Docker Launchsettings

 Hard coded user credentials for testing the GUI/API
 > Login: user1